Lindydancer/lisp-extra-font-lock/README.md

 ## What is highlighted

 * Parameters in functions and lambdas
-* Variables bound by the special functions `let`, `dolist`, and `condition-case`, and other functions with the same form.
-Special (global) variables rebound by `let` is highlighted in a different color, as a warning
+* Variables bound by specal constructs like `let`, `dolist`, `condition-case`, and `pcase-let`
+* Normal variables and variables declared as globals using `defvar` are highlighted in different colors, as a warning
 * Quoted expressions
 * Backquoted expressions.
 Subexpressions using the "," or ",@" are not highlighted (as they are evaluted and thus not constant).